CarsonScott/CTS/README.md

-# Constraint-Based Type System
+# Constraint-Based Type Systems

-CTS is a python library for scaleable, constraint-based definitions of data types.
+CTS is a library for scaleable constraint-based type systems in python.

 __Overview__